volkerjaenisch/inqbus.installer/README.txt

 python-project.
 This working order starts with preparing the Client with all necessary global packages.

-The next step is to install Anaconda-Python it was chosen.
+The next step is to install Anaconda-Python if it was chosen.

 After this it creates the virtual environment depending on the chosen python with all necessary Python-Packages.